kennyworkman/validation_pipeline/README.md

 ## QuickStart

 Type the following commands into your terminal to run this script.
+(If you haven't installed the proper dependencies see the section below.

 ```bash
 git clone https://github.com/kennyworkman/visual_pipeline.git